 Extra: That dreadful privacy/security notice

-When logging into a router’s or any local device’s web interface, you’ll likely run into a privacy/security error notice where the browser suggests that the website you’re accessing is potentially not safe, like the screenshot below.
+When logging into the web-based user interface of a home router or most devices, you might encounter a privacy/security error notice in which the browser suggests the webpage is potentially unsafe, similar to the screenshot below.

-The reason is the device’s built-in web server doesn’t at the time have a mechanism to prove that it supports the now-required HTTPs protocol.
-For that, among other things, it needs to be signed with an external party.
+The reason is that the device’s built-in web server doesn’t have a mechanism to prove that it supports the now-required HTTPs protocol.
+For that, among other things, it needs to be signed by an external party.

-Different browsers have slightly different warnings and ways to bypass, but they all require clicking a few extra times.
-Pay a bit of attention, and you’ll find out.
+Different browsers have slightly different warnings and ways to bypass them, but they all require clicking a few extra times.
+Pay close attention, and you’ll find out the way to proceed.

 2. Change the router admin password

 Pick a strong password that’s hard to guess.
-You’ll need to use this password only when you want to access the interface.
-Make sure this password is different from the Wi-Fi password.
+You’ll need to use this password only when accessing the interface.
+Note: Make sure this password is different from the Wi-Fi password.

 Tips on Wi-Fi passwords